Behavioral Medicine Center

 - Casey Cavanagh, Ph.D.

 - Joanna Yost, Ph.D.

 Clinical: The Behavioral Medicine Center provides outpatient psychological assessment, intervention, and consultation services for a wide variety of patient populations and presenting problems.
 Referral sources include UVA medical clinics and providers in the community.
 Patients referred present with psychological factors that impact medical symptoms or conditions, including, but not limited to:

 - Cardiovascular disease

 - Neurological conditions

-Education: The Behavioral Medicine Center faculty members have primary responsibility for training three postdoctoral fellows in Behavioral Medicine.
-These faculty members are also primary supervisors for psychology graduate students and psychiatry residents.
-They provide supervision and training to these fellows, students, and residents in evidence-based psychotherapy within the Behavioral Medicine Center and in the Out-Patient Psychiatric Clinic.
+Education: The Behavioral Medicine Center faculty members have primary responsibility for training postdoctoral fellows in Behavioral Medicine.
+These faculty members are also clinical supervisors for psychology graduate students and psychiatry residents.
+They provide supervision and training in evidence-based psychotherapy within the Behavioral Medicine Center and in the Out-Patient Psychiatric Clinic.

-- Biobehavioral open-loop control: Human intelligence and algorithmic feedback in an artificial pancreas project, aiming at the creating of closed loop algorithms for treatment of type 1 diabetes.
+- Human factors in closed loop control algorithms for the treatment of type 1 diabetes.

 - Development of patient education materials for clinical interpretation and use of continuous glucose monitoring in type 1 diabetes management.

-- Development of a web-based system for Cognitive-Behavioral Therapy treatment of insomnia.
+- Evaluation of treatment efficacy of Cognitive-Behavioral Therapy treatment of insomnia.